jai2shukla/JIRA-Estimation-Prediction/agile sprints/IEEE TSE2017/README.md

 ```
 ***

+**Description**

 We provide our datasets: the iterations and the associated issues, and our source code: the feature aggregations and the randomised ensemble methods to build predictive models.

-**Dataset**

 The dataset consists of the iterations and the associated issues collected from five open source projects: Apache, JBoss, JIRA, MongoDB, Spring.
 In each project we provide the features of iterations, the features of issues, and the list of issue links extracted from four different prediction times: 0%, 30%, 50%, and 80% of planning duration.